 The adventure is off to a pretty good subtle start.
 Not only do we NOT get several pages of exposition, we also get a list of things that the players should know prior to the adventure.
 Not really a rumour table, more like a list of bullet points, and it is recommended each player knows between 1 or 2 things before starting this adventure.
 A suggestion is made to introduce this information in an unrelated scenario before running this one if this is possible or compatible.
 Not bad, Cordell, some foreshadowing.

 The foreshadowing is all good stuff.
 The winter lasts longer then usual, the sun seems slightly dimmer, some stars have dissapeared (which makes no sense from an astronomical point of view unless the Illithid plan to extinguish the sun is carried out across thousands of years with meticulous co-ordination but only a disgusting nerd would notice) someone gets a fucked up dream and there is even a red herring in there to throw people off the scent.

 Stormhaven proper is barely described, probably so it is easier to fit into a campaign.
 It feels like a stand-in.
 Opportunity for some atmosphere wasted Cordell.
 A stand-in important NPC (to be replaced with a person of personal significance to the PCs if at all possible, if not its a hot half-elf ranger) asks the heroes to meet her in an Inn in Stormhaven.
 The Game is afoot!

 Some pretense of nonlinearity is given.
 Roaming around the city means you get a random encounter every hour.
 Some of these are purely cosmetic but they set the scene really well (eclipse, vagrants that have frozen to death, ice-cold weather that gives penalties) and some give the game away immediately and thus ruin the mystery behind the adventure (illithids).
-Additionally, each seperate mini-adventure leads to one or two other mini-adventure and I suppose it is possible to switch between them halfway in.
+Additionally, each seperate mini-adventure leads to one or two other mini-adventures and I suppose it is possible to switch between them halfway in.